ResearchComputing/Documentation/docs/gateways/jupyterhub.md

    * __Blanca (12hr)__ (A 12-hour, 1 core job on your default Blanca partition; only available to Blanca users)
    * __Blanca CSDMS (12hr)__ (A 12-hour, 1 core job on the Blanca CSDMS partition; only available to Blanca CSDMS users)

-  # Additional editing starts here to tailor docs for JH2
 The server will take a few moments to start.
-When it does, you will be taken to the Jupyter home screen, which will show the contents of your CURC `/home` directory in the left panel.
-On the right hand side you will see the "Launcher" and any other tabs you may have open from previous sessions.
+When it does, you will be taken to the Jupyter home screen, which will show the contents of your CURC `/home` directory in the left menu bar.
+In the main work area on the right hand side you will see the "Launcher" and any other tabs you may have open from previous sessions.

 <p align="middle">
   <img src="./jupyterhub/jupyterlab1.png"/>
 </p>

-The following features are also availabe:
+The following features are availabe in the [JupyterLab Interface](https://jupyterlab.readthedocs.io/en/stable/user/interface.html):

-* Left-hand side
+* _Left sidebar:_ Click on a tab to change what you see in the left menu bar.
+Options include the file browser, a list of running kernels and terminals, a command palette, a notebook cell tools inspector, and a tabs list.
+* _Left menu bar:_
+  * The _file browser_ will be active when you log in.
-  * You can navigate to your other CURC directories by clicking the folder next to `/home/<yourusername>`
+    * You can navigate to your other CURC directories by clicking the folder next to `/home/<yourusername>`.
+Your other CURC file systems are available too: `/projects/`, `/pl/active` (for users with PetaLibrary allocations), `/scratch/summit` (Summit only), and `/rc_scratch` (Blanca only).
+    * To open an existing notebook, just click on the notebook name in the file browser (e.g., _mynotebook.ipynb_).
     * Above your working directory contents are buttons to add a new Launcher, create a new folder, upload files from your local computer, and refresh the working directory.
-* _Control Panel_: Will enable you to manually terminate and (if desired) restart your server.
-* _Upload_: Enables you to upload files from your local computer to your CURC _`/home`_ directory.
-* _New_: Enables you to open a new notebook via a chosen kernel (e.g., Python2, Python3, bash, R)
-    * _documentation on opening new notebooks is provided in "Step 3" below_

-#### Default Notebook Features

-* Access to standard RC file systems:
-  * `/home`
-  * `/projects/`
-  * `/pl/active` (for users with PetaLibrary allocations)
-  * `/scratch/summit` (Summit only)
-  * `/rc_scratch` (Blanca only)
-* Access to the following default kernels in the CURC Anaconda distribution (_Note: documentation on creating and importing your own custom kernels is provided in the "Additional Documentation" below_):
-  * __Python 2 (idp)__: Python2 notebook (Intel Python distribution)
+* _Main Work Area:_ Your workspaces will be in this large area on the right hand side.
+Under the "Launcher" tab you can"
+  * Open a new notebook with any of the kernels listed:
       * __Python 3 (idp)__: Python3 notebook (Intel Python distribution)
       * __Bash__: BASH notebook
       * __R__: R notebook
+      * ...and any custom kernels you add _(see the [section below](#creating-your-own-custom-jupyter-kernels) on creating your own custom kernels)._
+   * Open a new console (command line) for any of the kernels
+   * Open other functions; the "Terminal" function is particularly useful, as it enables you to access the command line on the Summit or Blanca node your Jupyterhub job is currently running on.
+* See the [documentation on the JupyterLab Interface](https://jupyterlab.readthedocs.io/en/stable/user/interface.html) for additional features.

 #### For users who prefer the "old school" classic Jupyter interface in favor of JupyterLab

 You can access the Jupyter classic view by [Insert text here].